agl-c/deid2_dpsyn/Developing_Schedule.md

 3.yaml language specifications read
-4.quick note about Package module to install by pip 5.learn pandas in dealing with data
+4.quick note about Package module to install by pip 5.learn the python package pandas in dealing with data 6.leran .csv file format

 ## for future possible use:
 0. sample/direct_sample/plain_pub(which use deepcopy, any polishing?)